 Part 1: Federal Loans and Public Service Forgiveness

-The key to successfully getting student loans forgiven under PSLF is to get 120 certified eligible payments.
+The key to successfully getting student loans forgiven under PSLF is to reach 120 certified eligible payments.
 This means that an individual needs to be on the right repayment plan, working for the right employer, and making payments on time.
 Once an employer certifies the employment, the lender can review the payments to determine whether or not they qualify.

 Anyone considering PSLF should have their student loans certified on at least a yearly basis.
-The certification form takes a few minutes to fill out and is the only way to verify that a borrower is on the correct repayment plan and that their employer is eligible.
+The certification form takes a few minutes to fill out and is the only way to verify that a borrower is on the right repayment plan and that their employer is eligible.
 Failure to do so could result in years of public service work not counting towards PSLF.

-Part 2: Private Student Loans
+Part 2: Handling Private Student Loans

-The trick with these loans is to pay them off as soon as possible so that you can spend as little as possible on interest.
-Many borrowers opt to refinance their private loans with a consolidation company.
+The trick with private loans is to pay them off as soon as possible so that you can spend as little as possible on interest.
+Many borrowers opt to refinance their private loans with a refinance company.
 This can result in lower interest rates and lower monthly payments.
-There are a number of companies offering refinancing and consolidation services, and they are able to offer lower interest rates because they target borrowers with good credit scores and solid employment.
+There are several companies offering refinancing services, and they can offer lower interest rates because they target borrowers with good credit scores and solid employment.
 These individuals are much less of a credit risk than an unemployed college student.

 Private loan interest rates can vary greatly from one lender to the next.
 Some offer outstanding interest rates while others are as high as some credit cards.
 A smart repayment strategy will target the highest interest rate student loans first.

 Finally, any student loan repayment strategy should account for retirement opportunities.
-Employees can take advantage of matching 401k contributions should consider maxing out this benefit before using extra funds towards student loans.
+Employees who can take advantage of matching 401k contributions should consider maxing out this benefit before using extra funds towards student loans.
 See our student loans and retirement strategy page for more details.

-However, to benefit from these programs it is important to plan ahead so that you do not miss any important details for eligibility.
+However, to benefit from these programs, it is vital to plan ahead so that you do not miss any important details for eligibility.
 Absent a time machine, you cannot go back to fix old mistakes.